SauloSilva/747-400/README.md

 You can follow progress, make requests and generally chat about the 747 on the 747-400 channel on the [Go Ahead discord server.](https://discord.gg/cStTXy5) and follow the project on [twitter](https://twitter.com/GoAheadFly)

-Feel free to join the conversation, fork this repository, and make the plane your own.
+Feel free to join the conversation, fork the github repository, and make the plane your own.

-**How can I remove the boarding music or PA announcements?**

-Head to the FMC MENU > ACMS > MAINT > SIMCONFIG.
-Here you can find many settings for the aircraft, including sound options.

-**How do I connect ground power?**
-The GPU can be connected in the FMS ground handling menu.

-### Installation
+## Installation
-Just extract the zip to your aircraft folder (delete any existing copy, **do not overwite an existing aircraft installation**)
+To install, extract the zip into your aircraft folder (delete any existing copy, **do not overwite an existing aircraft installation**)

-Integration with [Terrain Radar](https://forums.x-plane.org/index.php?/files/file/37864-terrain-radar-vertical-situation-display/) and [AutoATC](https://forums.x-plane.org/index.php?/files/file/45663-main-installation-files-for-autoatc-for-xplane-11/) is included which require installing seperately.
+Integration with [Terrain Radar](https://forums.x-plane.org/index.php?/files/file/37864-terrain-radar-vertical-situation-display/) and [AutoATC](https://forums.x-plane.org/index.php?/files/file/45663-main-installation-files-for-autoatc-for-xplane-11/) is included which require installing separately.
 Make sure you are using the latest versions of both for the fullest experience.

 Windows users:
 Two executables are included in the release zip file, these are required to have been installed for the aircraft systems to function.

-### Troubleshooting
+## Troubleshooting and FAQ
-**How do I go direct to a waypoint?** flight plan manipulation is currently a "best effort" wrap around the default flightplan fms pages to get it as close to what is in the FCOM without going completely back to square oue.

 ***Some general notes***:

  - On the ground RTE and LEGS behaves the same as default X-Plane RTE and LEGS, except loading .FMS files (from the X-Plane Output/FMS Plans directory) can be achieved by pressing the right line select key (aka R3) on the RTE page

  - _Once in the air_: the LEGS page becomes the default INTC_DIR page, you can use this to go direct to by pressing L2 to L5 on page one to select the direct to destination, then L1, then exec to make it active.